KatherineMichel/creating-a-self-hosted-church-website/django/django-development.md

 ## Code Explainer

+Most pages are static and are rendered from self_hosted_church_website_django/urls.py as a TemplateView and the domain name will prepend the URL.
+The Blog pages are the exception.
+A special app called "blog" has been created.
+An entry in self_hosted_church_website_django/urls.py points to blog/urls.py, which contains the Blog URLs.
+Because these URLs are at the app level, the Blog URL will be www.domain-name/blog and the post pages will be prepended with www.domain-name/blog.

 The project-level settings have been altered to look for static files and templates outside of the app folder.
 Therefore, all static files and templates are in root folders.
 Soft-coded links to individual static files can found in the templates.
 URL hyperlinks are based on the "name" variable in self_hosted_church_website_django/urls.py and blog/urls.py.

 ## Primary Folder and File Structure